NuGet/docs.microsoft.com-nuget/docs/nuget-org/Deprecate-packages.md

 ## Transfer popularity to a newer package

-Package authors who have deprecated a legacy package can choose to transfer its "popularity" to a newer package to boost its search ranking.
+Package authors who have deprecated a legacy package can choose to transfer its "popularity" to a newer package to boost the newer package's search ranking.
 This helps customers discover the newer package instead of the deprecated package.

 For example, let's say I have two packages:

 * My deprecated legacy package, `Contoso.Legacy` with 3 million downloads
 * My latest package, `Contoso.Latest` with 5 downloads

 NuGet.org prefers search results with higher downloads/popularity.
 Given the search query "Contoso", my deprecated package `Contoso.Legacy` would likely rank above my latest package `Contoso.Latest` in search results.
-However, I'd like my customers to install `Contoso.Latest`!

 To solve this problem, I can apply to transfer the popularity of my deprecated legacy package to my latest package.
 This would cause `Contoso.Latest` to rank higher in search results, while `Contoso.Legacy` would rank lower.
 Only the internal popularity scores for the packages is impacted, the actual download count for each package will not be affected.